 2. Research the admission requirements

 Once you determine the professional schools that you're interested in, learn about the admission requirements.
 Each school has its own set of criteria – often both academic and non-academic – that you must meet in order to be considered for admission.
 For example, you may need to take specific courses and labs (e.g. biology, kinesiology, organic chemistry, etc.) for different programs and universities.

 3. Consider the possibilities

 Now that you know the requirements for admission, find undergraduate programs that meet the academic criteria and that interest you the most.
 Make note of programs that may help you meet the requirements faster than others, and how you can use electives to obtain the necessary courses.

-Some programs have built-in flexibility while others are more rigid.
+Some programs have built-in flexibility while others are more structured.
 Find programs that align with your goals and desired time frames.

 - Chiropractor: Kinesiology